This article was updated on July 31, 2018.

 Understanding the Economics of Health Care Coverage

 In order to understand the potential economic impact of the shifting demographic landscape, it's important to look at demographic trends as they relate to health care costs.
-According to Pew Research, millennials have surpassed other generations as the top demographic group in the workplace at over 53 percent.
+According to Pew Research Center, millennials have surpassed other generations as the top demographic group in the workplace at over 53 percent.
 While younger workers often remain on their parents' health care until age 26 due to ACA health plan provisions, that age-related benefit quickly expires.
 While unmarried millennials have fewer dependents, the trend is shifting.
-According to Pew Research, while only 26 percent of millennial are currently married, 69 percent say they plan to do so eventually.
+According to Pew Research Center, while only 26 percent of millennial are currently married, 69 percent say they plan to do so eventually.

 How to Prepare

 While it's unpredictable when millennials will eventually get married or whether they will remain unmarried but still have dependents, the data is clear that a majority of them will do at least one of the two.
 To plan for an increase in millennials seeking coverage for spouses or dependent children, there are several steps that HR leaders can consider.
 It's important to evaluate any option or choice to determine whether it's the right fit for your business, and ensure that you're in compliance with any legal and regulatory frameworks that govern business.
 Specific options may include: